Phyllis Davis harvesting fresh delicious basil

 by Colle and Phyllis Davis

-Basil is enjoyed as a fresh-leaf herb on meats and vegetables, prepared in sauces such as pesto, or dried and used in many recipes in cultures throughout the world.
+Basil is a high-value crop for aquaponics.
+It is enjoyed as a fresh-leaf herb on meats and vegetables, prepared in sauces such as pesto, or dried and used in many recipes in cultures throughout the world.
 Basil grows well in aquaponics systems because of the ideal growing conditions created with warm water and ample sunlight.

 When basil is grown in traditional in-ground growing, it is a ‘summer crop,’ but when grown year round in aquaponics systems, it is considered a ‘high value crop,’ especially when sold locally in cold climates when basil would normally be normally be considered ‘out of season.’